Tribulations of Mark: Part 2

 Mark gasped and his eyes opened wider in befuddlement.
 “They left for where?”
 He vomited the words.

 “I don’t know.”
 Esther’s colleague said.
-“A little latter, “who knows it is members day, time for Nairobians to enjoy their hard earned money.”
+“A little later, “who knows it is members day, time for Nairobians to enjoy their hard earned money.”

 At that moment, Mark felt as if his heart was sliced into two pieces by a sharp sword.
 The relatively tall man without much weight walked away from the two women weird thoughts dancing in his already provoked mind.